 Before you come, you might enjoy picking up a copy of one of Marjorie Rawlings books and use her words to travel back to frontier Florida – and then come see us at the park and explore her farmyard, grove, seasonal garden and trails.
 Her book about her life here, Cross Creek, will take you directly back to life on this land and in this community.

 We’ve mentioned our geo-cache in several places and included a warning about the sprinklers.
 This has both amused and sometimes confused our geo-seeking visitors.
 Yes, we have a hidden box in the farmyard area that is fun to find.
-Check us out in the Geo-seeking portion of this website before you come so you too can find our geo-cache.
+Check out the Geo-seeking page before you come so you too can find our geo-cache.
 We are proud to have been visited and liked by many.

 And if you have time, explore the rest of the farm, take a trail into the wooded area or join us on a guided tour of the home.
 We are an important part of your history.
 Marjorie Rawlings was honored as a First Floridian by Governor Charlie Crist in March 2009.
 The United States Postal Service released a commemorative stamp in 2008 honoring Rawlings and the literary arts.
 In 2007, the Marjorie Kinnan Rawlings house and farm yard was designated as a National Historic Landmark, our nation’s highest historic recognition.